How Do You Record Urine Output?

 To help your bladder heal, you will need to increase the time between self-catheterization or unplugging the suprapubic catheter until there is no need for a catheter.

 To know the time intervals needed between catheterization or removing the plug you need to keep a record of the amount of urine you are producing when you void and when you catheterize or unplug.

 You should try to void every 2-3 hours and immediately before you self-catheterize or remove the plug.
-Void into the hat placed into the toilet, and measure the amount of urine in the hat.

 This amount is called the voided volume.
 Write this amount on your record sheet every time you void.

 When you self-catheterize or unplug, measure the urine that empties from the catheter.